asplunds/tetris/README.md

 ## Browser support

-- Obiously won't work on touch devices
+- Fon't work on touch devices
 - Tested on Firefox, Chrome, Edge and Safari
 - Will not work on IE11